We started hearing about Joni Mitchell through her songwriting.

 Far be it from me to swim against the tide of critical praise, but I actually prefer her next two albums…For The Roses and Court And Spark.
 The difference is that while she continued writing great lyrics, she wrote even better melodies (overall), and added more sophisticated arrangements and vocals.

 For The Roses, from 1972, includes Joni’s first Top 40 hit “You Turn Me On, I’m A Radio”.
 She was having fun with the idea that she needed to write a song that would get radio play.
 Other standout tracks include “For The Roses”, “Barangrill”, “See You Sometime”, “Blonde In The Bleachers”, and “Electricity”.
-The arrangements include more rock, with Stephen Stills on guitar, and some touches of Jazz.
+The arrangements include a little more rock, with Stephen Stills on guitar, and some touches of Jazz.
 Quoting the New York Times: “Each of Mitchell’s songs on For the Roses is a gem glistening with her elegant way with language, her pointed splashes of irony and her perfect shaping of images.
 She’s a songwriter and singer of genius who can’t help but make us feel we are not alone.”
 It’s her only album that has been chosen by The Library Of Congress to be in the National Recording Registry.
+Here’s a really good outtake from the cover shoot:

-It was at this point that Joni Mitchell decided to exit the mainstream.
+It was after 1974 that Joni Mitchell began exiting the mainstream.
 Maybe she had proven all she wanted in folk and pop music, because she moved away from commercially popular music and turned to the niche of Jazz.
 She still produced some critically praised albums, and at times returned to pop, but had no major sellers.
-In 1996 she released Hits, a well chosen collection of her most popular recordings.
-If you don’t have her other albums, this is the one to get.

-She also continued her drawing and painting.
-She’s considered an excellent artist.
-She did the cover art on many of her albums, and one of my favorites, the cover for Crosby, Stills, Nash & Young’s So Far album.
+Joni Mitchell also continued her drawing and painting, and is considered an excellent artist.
+She did the cover art on many of her albums (including those first three).
+One of my favorites is the cover for Crosby, Stills, Nash & Young’s So Far album.